Apple killed Q3 earnings: 6 top analysts explain what that really means

 “Once again, Apple silenced its critics by blowing away revenue numbers led by upgrades to the high-priced iPhone X, said Patrick Moorhead, principal analyst at Moor Insights & Strategy, in a note to Fast Company Tuesday.
 “Other” products, even though the company doesn’t break out details, were up big as well, a very positive sign for Watch, HomePod or Apple TV.”

-On the bad news in the earnings announcement, Moorhead said: “Year over year, iPads and Macs were down, which is a bit troubling, but not completely unexpected.
-Balancing out the iPad and Mac declines were big upticks in series, critical for Apple’s long-term growth.”
+On the bad news in the earnings announcement, Moorhead said: “Year over year, iPads and Macs were down, which is a bit troubling, but not completely unexpected.”

 Morgan Stanley’s Katey Huberty, in a research note issued Wednesday morning: In the June quarter, paid subscriptions to Apple Services topped 300 million users (a 60% growth year-over-year), and the App Store, AppleCare, Apple Music, iCloud and Apple Pay all set new June quarterly revenue records.
 For the App Store, results were even more impressive when considering the Chinese government reportedly slowed the process of new app approvals in the quarter (China is biggest App Store country in the world) . . .”